Bizovi/Hundred_Days_ML/README.md

 **Activity**:
 * Sliding window methodology for Churn Modeling
 * Make a package with Google Cloud Helper functions
+* Different modeling configuration of available history of purchases and prediction horizon.

 **Notes**: Documentation with roxygen2 and best practices refresher for package building